 Alcoholics and drug addicts are frequently ill.
 They might lie in bed all day after a binge or party or they might complain of having the flu as they are throwing up.
 Unusually the illness is because of the drugs or alcohol but sometimes it is because of they’re going into withdrawal.

 All addicts lie.
 They lie about doing the drugs.
 They lie about getting treatment.
 They lie about having a problem.
 There is a whole list of lies that they tell in order to make you believe that they do not need treatment.
 This is classic addict behavior.

 Many alcoholics and drug addicts will lame you and anyone else that is convenient to keep from being caught in their habit.
 Most addicts start by blaming the people around them for their addiction.
 This is just another form of denial.
 It is easier for them to blame everything from stress to you depending on the circumstances.

 8. They Promise to Quit and Can’t

 Many addicts will promise they will get treatment or quit using and then never follow through.
 When they promise this, it is time for them to seek treatment.
-When they are ready, call 800-654-0987.
 We can help you find a treatment center in your area before the addict in your life goes too far and gets themselves or you into trouble.